jstar88/opbe/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Questions

+> I would like to include your battle engine but the code of my game won't be published

+You can keep secret your code because OPBE can be seen as a external module with own license, it's only required to share changes on OPBE.

+> I would like to have some profits with my game

+GNU affero v3 accepts profits as well

+> I would like use OPBE with numbers greater than double

+You should replace any PHP native mathematical with [BC math](http://php.net/manual/en/ref.bc.php) functions

+---

 [why affero GPL](http://www.gnu.org/licenses/why-affero-gpl.html)